shakedshanas/Splicing-MPRA-data-processing/README.md

 the `-p` flag input string should be identical to the `<output_dir_name>` when the script `1.create_bcread_dict.py` was run.

 ## Output file
-On the same directory the scripts are placed, the integrated splice isoform descriptions are shown.
+On the same directory the scripts are found, the integrated splice isoform descriptions are shown in a CSV file.